jaspector

 Monday through Friday, 7:00 a.m. to 4:00 p.m.

-Typical inspection sequence: OSSF inspections follow county authorization and installation review; floodplain permits require field inspections and post-lowest-floor elevation certificate submission before certificate of compliance.
+Typical sequence: OSSF inspections follow county authorization and installation review; floodplain permits require field inspections and post-lowest-floor elevation certificate submission before certificate of compliance.

-Do I need a building permit in unincorporated Parker County, TX?
+01 Do I need a building permit in unincorporated Parker County, TX?

 No general county building permit is issued.
 Verified county permits apply to OSSF and floodplain development.
 Commercial and multifamily projects should be routed to the Parker County Fire Marshal / PCESD1 review process.

-How much does a building permit cost in unincorporated Parker County, TX?
+02 How much does a building permit cost in unincorporated Parker County, TX?

+Building permit fees in unincorporated Parker County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is OSSF: $480; Floodplain: $200.
 Fees are calculated as: Flat fee for OSSF and floodplain programs.

-How do I apply for a building permit in unincorporated Parker County, TX?
+03 How do I apply for a building permit in unincorporated Parker County, TX?

-1. Determine whether the project is in unincorporated Parker County and whether it triggers OSSF, floodplain, or commercial/multifamily fire and life safety review.
+To apply for a building permit in unincorporated Parker County, TX, follow these steps: 1.
+Determine whether the project is in unincorporated Parker County and whether it triggers OSSF, floodplain, or commercial/multifamily fire and life safety review.
 2. For OSSF, assemble state-approved forms, site and soil evaluation, system design, plat or survey, and any required aerobic service contract and affidavit.
 3. For floodplain work, prepare a scaled site plan, elevation data, any required no-rise certificate or floodproofing certificate, complete the county floodplain application, and pay the fee.
 4. Submit the application and supporting materials to Parker County Permitting at 1114 Santa Fe Drive.
 5. County review: OSSF applications are approved or denied within 5 days after complete submission, with problem resolution taking up to 30 days.
 Floodplain applications are approved or denied within 5 days after complete submission.
 6. Do not begin construction before authorization.
 7. Obtain required inspections and, for floodplain projects, submit an elevation certificate after the lowest floor or manufactured home installation.

-How long does it take to get a building permit in unincorporated Parker County, TX?
+04 How long does it take to get a building permit in unincorporated Parker County, TX?

-How do I schedule a building inspection in unincorporated Parker County, TX?
+05 How do I schedule a building inspection in unincorporated Parker County, TX?

-Inspections can be scheduled via: PCESD1 portal for commercial/multifamily fire/life safety, PCESD1 inspections, County OSSF and floodplain inspections.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Parker County, TX via: PCESD1 portal for commercial/multifamily fire/life safety, PCESD1 inspections, County OSSF and floodplain inspections.
 Commercial/multifamily: through PCESD1 or 817-523-7598.